LAX to LHR: which side of the plane should you sit on?

 Which side of the plane avoids the sun from LAX to LHR?

-Across typical daytime departures, the sun predominantly hits the right side of the aircraft, so the left side stays shadier.
-Seat letters start at the left window, so choose an A seat.
+Across typical daytime departures, the sun predominantly hits the left side of the aircraft, so the right side stays shadier.
+Seat letters start at the left window, so choose the highest window letter (F on narrowbodies, K on many widebodies).

 Which side has the sunset views on LAX to LHR flights?